Tuesday, April 30, 2024

 Whether you're writing a book or just get your thoughts down on paper, this weekly course will get you going.
 We'll reveal the tricks and conventions of telling true stories, and we’ll show you how to use the techniques of the novel to recount actual events.
 Weekly writing exercises and friendly feedback from the instructor will help you move forward on this writing adventure.
 Whether you want to write for your family and friends or for a wider public, don't miss this course.

-We’ll also have a published author as a guest speaker.
+We’ll also have Sue Williams, author of the memoir, Ready to Come About, as a guest speaker.

 Fee: $212.39 plus 13% hst = $240